Wireless Security Threats in an Enterprise Environment

 This is a rogue wireless network that can not be completely contained because some of the rogue APs may be on a different channel.
 This can occur when a non-Air Marshal AP notices the rogue on a different channel during a channel scan.
 The AP can not fully contain the rogue wireless network because of the channel difference.
 Deploying more APs with dedicated third Air Marshal scanning radios can help mitigate these issues.

-This is a wireless network that has been whitelisted either via a rule in the SSID whitelist table or manually and will not be contained under any circumstances.
-You may choose to whitelist a wireless network when you have identified it as being a legitimate part of your infrastructure.
-Whitelisted networks will not be contained in any way.
+This is a wireless network that has been allow listed either via a rule in the SSID allow list table or manually and will not be contained under any circumstances.
+You may choose to allow list a wireless network when you have identified it as being a legitimate part of your infrastructure.
+Allow listed networks will not be contained in any way.

 This is a wireless network that was noticed during a scan, but has not been determined to be a threat to your network.